jumiverse/jumiverse.github.io/_posts/2023-02-26-futureself-quote.md

 > “To me, ‘busy’ implies that the person is out of control of their life.” —Derek Sivers

-> "Your schedule reflects your priorities.
-Your schedule reflects what you’re actually committed to.
-Most schedules are dominated by urgent battles and lesser goals such as meetings and Zoom calls.
+> "**Your schedule reflects your priorities.
+Your schedule reflects what you’re actually committed to.** Most schedules are dominated by urgent battles and lesser goals such as meetings and Zoom calls.
 Rarely does someone’s schedule reflect and prioritize their Future Self over their current self."

-> "Your time is the clearest indicator of your commitment.
-You can’t hide how you spend your time.
+> "**Your time is the clearest indicator of your commitment.** You can’t hide how you spend your time.
 To improve freedom of money, relationships, and purpose, own your Freedom of Time."

 _**#staycurious**_